 Wearing underwear as outwear has become trendy in fashion.
 Back in 2015 on my holiday in Miami, I wore a bralette top to a fancy steakhouse and felt both feminine and beautiful.
-I didn’t consider myself inappropriate for dinner because I’d make such effort to get glammed up.
-To me this topic links to my post on male privilege and female contradiction.
+I didn’t consider myself inappropriate for dinner because I had made such an effort to get glammed up.
+To me, this topic links to my post on male privilege and female contradiction.
 Fashion and the media promote sexy attire yet society brands it “trashy”.
 Do we expect young women to follow style or old-fashioned, sexist values?

 It’s incredible how a piece of clothing can summarise a woman’s class.
 Though I’ve waved goodbye to hot pants, I still believe women ought to wear what’s comfortable to them.
 The exception is specific dress codes such as workwear.
 Unless a place prohibits a garment, what right does a diner on another table or a social media user have to provide dress expectations?

 Since declining my frequency to nightclubs, restaurants remain the perfect excuse for wearing what daytime doesn’t permit.
 High heels for example, I struggle to walk for long periods in.
 On dinner dates, I like the idea of dressing too sexy – impressing my partner with a look that somewhat turns him on as well as making myself feel good.
 When did sensuality develop a crime?

 On Monday, I celebrated my best friend’s birthday with a meal out.
 I wore a Zara camisole with jeans and heeled boots; balancing smart and casual.
 Walking to the restaurant however, I noticed a few women giving me side glances.
 Maybe this was due to me not wearing a bra.
 Last April, I blogged about negative stares I have received in a crop top.
 There’s a sense of judgement if you choose to reveal skin many females don’t display.